Simple module for logging HTTP requests to a file. Logging is enabled by

 is retried every minute when a new message arrives.

-Before opening the log file, the message http_log_open(Term)
+Before opening the log file, the message http_log_open(Term) is

 broadcasted.
 This message allows for creating the directory,